-- The focus locks and AFL is displayed on the screen. - If you release your finger from the shutter button, and press the ◀ button once more, AFL will disappear and the focus will unlock.
+- Keep the shutter button pressed halfway and press the < button. - The focus locks and AFL is displayed on the screen. - If you release your finger from the shutter button, and press the button once more, AFL will disappear and the focus will unlock.